Armed group attacks Libyan oil guards' headquarters

 Ill-trained and using weapons left over from the conflict, the men have fought amongst themselves in the past, causing disruptions at oil facilities.

-(Reporting by Ghaith Shennib and Marie-Louise Gumuchian; Editing by Anthony Barker, Jane Baird and James Dalgleish)
+(Reporting by Ghaith Shennib and Marie-Louise Gumuchian; editing by Anthony Barker and Jane Baird)

 WASHINGTON A new U.S. strategy to break a stalemate in Afghanistan will require additional U.S. troops, the head of the U.S. military's Central Command said on Thursday.